bwesterb/draft-westerbaan-cfrg-hpke-xyber768d00/README.md

+# Deprecrated

+Kyber is obsoleted by ML-KEM.

+Please use [X-Wing](https://github.com/dconnolly/draft-connolly-cfrg-xwing-kem) which combines X25519 and ML-KEM-768 for HPKE.

 # X25519Kyber768Draft00 hybrid post-quantum KEM for HPKE

 This is the working area for the individual Internet-Draft, "X25519Kyber768Draft00 hybrid post-quantum KEM for HPKE".